lorinbaum/lorinbaum.github.io/posts/Inbox.md

 ---
 date: 2024-02-09T13:35:52+08:00
 ---
+Space to develop ideas until they have grown up to earn their own space.
+Mortality is high though.
 # Inbox

 [TOC]

+## cyberspace

+Reaching cyberspace is an interface problem.
+If the computer would respond to my will more closely, my mind would enter it more completely.
+Sometimes I fear that it is mostly here already and it just turned out underwhelming.
+Invention of telephones is followed by people who do nothing but phonecalls.
+Sucks.
+Tech can merge with nature if it allows to contain it: Make the telephone usable, automatable by anyone.

 preliminary expression.
 I wonder if cyberspace exist, what it looks like.
-Maybe the dissolution of the body goes unnoticed.
-Maybe its dissolution is forgetting the real dimensions, as attention shifts to new worlds.
 It seems, any ideological battle, any spiritual one, would be fought in virtual spaces because they adapt faster, can be more expressive.
 How good are todays virtual spaces? what would the high quality ones look like?
 Visiting the endless worlds.
 Building a bridge to reality is an impossible translation, the work to break myself at.

 ![](attachments/creative-destruction-detail-3.jpg)
-May the spirits remain informed by mortality and wander far.
+May the spirits remain informed by mortality and journey far.
 ![](attachments/creative-destruction-detail.jpg)

 ## 2024-05-15 08:28 Proto spirit stream